Jaxc/PyStageLinQ/StageLinQ_protocol.md

 *StageLinQ device*: This is used to describe a device that output StageLinQ information, examples of this could be a Denon DJ Prime Go.
-*Host*: This is used to describe the machine that uses the information that the StageLinQ device outputs, i.e. a computer runnon PyStageLinQ
+*Host*: This is used to describe the machine that uses the information that the StageLinQ device outputs, i.e. a computer running PyStageLinQ

 ## Ethernet configuration
 The StageLinQ device will pick a random IP in the range 169.254.0.0/16.